pstdeleilesanmi3/ChristoPress-Journal-for-Biblical-Research/README.md

 # ChristoPress-Centre-for-Biblical-Research-and-Intellectual-Transformation
-Changing the World through the Word
+Transforming the World through the Word